caw051/EDS-124BR-Repo/README.md

 Week 6 Links:

-Peer-graded Assignment: Show What You Know: Write and Explain A Program(If-else statements) - https://youtu.be/nRXUC1qie2s
+Peer-graded Assignment: Show What You Know: Write and Explain A Program(If statements) - https://youtu.be/nRXUC1qie2s

 Week 7 Links: